Why Do Your New Recruits Keep Quitting?

 It’s possible that you’re hiring applicants that simply aren’t a fit for your company.

-Perhaps they haven’t got the right personality or temperament, or perhaps they just aren’t efficient or competent enough to handle the work.
-If this is the case, then you need to reassess your hiring process and focus on improving the quality of hire.
+Perhaps they lack the right personality or temperament, or maybe they just aren’t efficient or skilled enough to handle the work.
+If this is the case, it’s worth rethinking your hiring process and focusing on improving the quality of each hire.
+Consider using tools like the pxt assessment to get a deeper understanding of each candidate’s cognitive abilities, behavioral traits, and interests.
+This type of assessment can reveal how well someone might adapt to the demands of the role and fit into your team’s dynamic.

 Related: Creating an Appealing Job Offers to Hire a Professional